 The Populist View

 And the view of freedom that he puts forward — [it is written all over the Discourses] — is the one according to which you lose your freedom if you become dependent upon an arbitrary will.
 But of course, what Machiavelli wants to say — [Discourse II, the two opening chapters, that is the crucial passage] — is that if you live under a monarchy, you do live in dependence upon somebody’s arbitrary will.
 So, all monarchies enslave.
-If you want to live a vivere libero — as he wants to say in the Italian, if you want to live a free way of life — then you must live without dependence politically and that can only be achieved if you rule yourself.
+If you want to live a free way of life — a vivere libero, as he wants to say in the Italian — then you must live without dependence politically and that can only be achieved if you rule yourself.

 What is the constitution under which you can rule yourself?
 Only a very broad based republicanism.
 And that story becomes fantastically important in its Anglophone version in James Harrington and then Algernon Sidney and for the Founding Fathers of the United States.
-That is why in Early modern political discourse republics are called free state to contrast them with monarchies; the vivere libero, because you can live free if and only if you live in a state by contrast with a monarchy i.e., a free state.
+That is why in Early modern political discourse republics are called free state to contrast them with monarchies.
 So, there’s another very important pun: if you want to live in a free state, you’ve got to live in a free state.

 The way in which that politics was challenged, first in France and then in Great Britain, was to insist that although governments may be invested with sovereign power, such sovereignty was originally the property of the people.
-So, you get this contractarian tradition emerging in which what is envisaged is an ‘as if’ story — of course, but there’s a thought experiment going on here — that if you envisage us without government, how are we?
-You’d have a body of the people, a society or societas of people and they would of course have all power to dispose of themselves as they wish.
+So, you get this contractarian tradition emerging in which what is envisaged is an ‘as if’ story that if you envisage us without government, you’d have a body of the people, a society or societas of people and they would of course have all power to dispose of themselves as they wish.
 Now, they can set up any form of government they want but the governments they set up are mere delegates of their sovereign authority and if they find that those delegates are not acting for the good of the sovereign body, they can remove them.

 The Fictional View